This is some text inside of a div block.

 Why should I care about nonprofit social media?

-• Improve SEO 📱 Sharing social media content increases engagement and drives traffic to your website, which leads to higher page views.
+• Improve SEO 📱 Sharing content increases engagement and drives traffic back to your website.

-• Inspire action 55% of people who engage with nonprofits through social media take some kind of action, like volunteering, donating, or attending an event.
-That means every new follower gives you approximately a one-in-two chance of gaining a new supporter for your organization.
+• Inspire action 55% of people who engage with nonprofits through social media take action—like volunteering, donating, or attending an event.

 2. Do your research 📊